- Office of Child Care

 - A passing score on an observation by an approved URPD observer or a Professional Development (PD) Specialist listed with the Council for Professional Recognition.

 For more information, please view the Observation Information Tool and the URPD Observation Contact List.
 If you are interested in becoming a URPD Approved Observer, please view the application.
-To apply for an observation scholarship, please complete the Observation Scholarship Payment Request Form.
+Please complete the applications through Scholarships & Incentives icon in your Care About Childcare Profile.

 Career and Technical Education High School Skills Certificate